stevenrskelton/stevenrskelton.github.io/_posts/2014-02-09-sortable-table-with-polymer-web-components.md

 re-render the entire table with the proper sort.

 Because user-defined parameters cannot be sent to event handlers we cannot send `changeSort` the clicked column as an argument.
-However each event handler is passed the source DOM element, so as long as the source element was rendered using a Polymer template it will expose a `model` property containing a reference to its template’s bound data model.
+However, each event handler is passed the source DOM element, so as long as the source element was rendered using a Polymer template it will expose a `model` property containing a reference to its template’s bound data model.
 If the element’s template was bound using a `repeat`, the `model` property will be a reference to the specific item of the collection corresponding to this element, in our case the item in the `columns` array.